FREQUENTLY ASKED QUESTIONS

 Do I need Shots?

-If you plan to visit the Darien Jungle area I do recommend that you get the shots which are recommended at the CDC.gov web site.
+If you plan to visit the Darien Jungle area I do recommend that you get the shots which are recommended on the CDC.gov website.
 We will not be going anywhere near the Darien Jungle during the tour so you do not need to get shots.

 Can I use my Credit or Debit Cards in Panama?

 Most hotels and some restaurants take Mastercard or Visa.
 Panama is a cash-based society and many places only accept cash.
 Of course, all your expenses are covered during the tour so you will not need cash during the tour.
 But we do recommend bring about $500 cash to use before or after the tour.
 ATM machines are readily available at banks so you can get additional cash if necessary.

 Why do you require everyone to sign a non-compete agreement?

 We have worked very hard to build this business, establish contacts and relationships which we share exclusively with our tour guests.
 We provide the highest quality tour with the most information.
 We will not allow someone to come on the tour who is planning to start a competing business or write a book about relocating to Panama.
 And the few times it has happened, we are very aggressive in stopping competitors.
 We are not here to train our competition.
 During the tour, each tour guests with be provided with trade secrets, customers and other confidential data and good will.
 Each tour guest must agree to retain said information as confidential and not to use said information on his or her own behalf or disclose same to any third party.